 Broadwell Settlers in United States in the 19th Century

-- Mrs. Samuel Broadwell, aged 46, who emigrated to America from London, in 1892
+- Mrs. Samuel Broadwell, aged 46, who immigrated to America from London, in 1892

-- Sameul Broadwell, aged 50, who emigrated to the United States from London, in 1892
+- Sameul Broadwell, aged 50, who immigrated to the United States from London, in 1892

 - Mrs. J. Broadwell, aged 27, who landed in America, in 1894

 Broadwell Settlers in United States in the 20th Century

 - Douglas Broadwell, aged 30, who settled in America, in 1903